Land Speed Record (album)

-History
+Background and recording

 Hüsker Dü's August 1981 concert was recorded straight to 4-track soundboard tape on a three hundred dollar budget.
+Mould said, "We played really really fast and kept it together; and we did it live with no overdubs."
 Once the band had taped it they realized they lacked the financial means to release the album.
 Friend of the band and member of Minutemen, Mike Watt, offered to put out the album on his label, New Alliance.
 The original LP release on New Alliance contained an insert with lyrics and upcoming tour dates.
 The album got a European release on Alternative Tentacles in the UK.

 The album was reissued in 1987 on SST Records on compact disc and LP.
 Like Hüsker Dü's other releases, Land Speed Record has not been remastered to alter the LP's sound for the compact disc release.
 The band's ongoing royalty disputes with SST have been given as the cause for not having a unique CD edition issued.
 Ken Shipley of The Numero Group has noted that the original tape was stolen from the band's van.
 The SST CD contains only two tracks, one for each side of the original LP.

 The Numero Group's 2017 box set Savage Young Dü includes an alternate version of the same set, recorded at a Twin/Tone Records showcase two weeks later.